"Does God really care about our weight?"

 Discipline Your Body

 I believe that increasing your physical strength enhances your mental and emotional strength.
-In 1 Corinthians 9:27, the apostle Paul says, "But I bring and keep my body under subjection, lest, when preaching to others I myself should be disqualified."
+In 1 Corinthians 9:27, the apostle Paul says, "But I discipline my body and bring it into subjection, lest, when I have preached to others, I myself should become disqualified."

 A regular exercise program shows you vividly that your body is your servant, not your master.
 Remember that as you go about the work God has called you to: Your spirit does not get tired, but your mind and body can.